“Landscape with Grave, Coffin and Owl”

 During this last period, Friedrich became obsessed with death and dying.
 He created a number of pieces depicting owls, graves, and other death themed imagery.

-“Landscape with Grave, Coffin and Owl” is currently in the collection of the Hamburger Kunsthalle art museum in Hamburg, Germany.
+“Landscape with Grave, Coffin and Owl” is in the collections of the Hamburger Kunsthalle art museum in Hamburg, Germany.

 For more on Caspar David Friedrich, please visit his short biography here.